johnchildren/presentations/slackbot/slides.md

     time.sleep(1)
 ~~~

+describe scenario
+show functionality not code
+break into 3 or 4 slides
+show bot first

 # RTM API

 - Explain how it works
+more inclusive language

 # Retrospective

+remove this one
 - Pretty basic but it means we can control what channel the reponses happen in.
 - Can be turned on and off by just running the bot on a personal machine.
 - Potentially could be deployed to AWS easily if needed.

 # Quotes

+more gifs
 ``` python
 import random